KainWhite/C-Sharp/README.md

-lab4 - class hierarchy project(crud + encryption)
+lab4 - class hierarchy project(crud + encryption, older project)

-SPP - some other projects(read tasks.txt in it)
+SPP - some other projects(read tasks.txt in it, newer projects)